html5rocks/www.html5rocks.com/content/tutorials/webcomponents/template/en/index.md

 <h2 id="toc-started">Declaring template content</h2>

-An HTML `<template>` contains content which is **inert chunks of cloneable DOM**.
+The HTML `<template>` element represents a template in your markup.
+It contains "template contents"; essentially **inert chunks of cloneable DOM**.
-Think of them as pieces of scaffolding that you can use (and reuse) throughout the lifetime of your app.
+Think of templates as pieces of scaffolding that you can use (and reuse) throughout the lifetime of your app.

-To create a template, you declare some markup and wrap it in a `<template>`:
+To create a templated content, declare some markup and wrap it in the `<template>` element:

     <template id="mytemplate">
       <img src="">